williamchenjun/telegram-bot-node/README.md

 - `telegram-bot-node/utils`: It contains utility functions that can be useful to you, such as `parseCommand` to deal with command arguments and `accessControl` to set up command permissions.

 ## How to set up a bot
-If you don't have a Telegram bot yet, you need to visit @BotFather on Telegram and create a new bot my sending the command `/newbot`.
+If you don't have a Telegram bot yet, you need to visit @BotFather on Telegram and create a new bot by sending the command `/newbot`.

 After you go through the process, BotFather will give you an API token.
 You should keep that safe and store it somewhere accessible, such as a `.env` file.
 A `.env` file is useful in nodeJS to store environmental variables that should be kept safe